Professional Reviews

 Keeper Review: Quick Expert Summary

-Keeper is one of my favorite password managers in 2023.
-It’s super secure, has lots of useful features and tools, is very user friendly, and comes with a decent price tag.
+Keeper is one of my favorite password managers in 2025.
+It’s super secure, has lots of useful features and tools, is very user-friendly, and you can get it for a reasonable price.
 It uses strong encryption methods (256-bit AES) to secure all stored login credentials and sensitive files, and it offers a wide range of multi-factor authentication (MFA) options — including Touch ID and Face ID authentication.

 • Customizable vault entries — detailed and customizable templates to accurately store every kind of personal data within your secure vault.